 - Prevention of pre-eclampsia in women who are at moderate or high risk (unlicensed use in pregnancy)

-How does aspirin help with the secondary prevention of cardiovascular disease?A low dose aspirin is used in the secondary prevention of cardiovascular disease due to its antiplatelet properties.
+Low-dose aspirin is used in the secondary prevention of cardiovascular disease due to its antiplatelet properties.
 Secondary prevention relates to the prevention of subsequent cardiovascular episodes of heart attack, stroke, or death.

 - Acute coronary syndrome (heart attack)